Skip to main content

 In Velocity 3.0.0, events can now be handled asynchronously.
 The event system allows a plugin to pause sending an event to every listener, perform some unit of computation or I/O asynchronously, and then resume processing the event.
 All Velocity events have the ability to be processed asynchronously, however only some will explicitly wait for events to finish being fired before continuing.

-For an annotation-based listener, all that is needed to process an event asynchronously is to either return an EventTask or add a second Continuation parameter:
+For an annotation-based listener, all that is needed to process an event asynchronously is to either return an EventTask or add a second return an Continuation parameter:

 public void onLogin(LoginEvent event, Continuation continuation) {